tooploox/holo/Input documentation/VTK_Input_data_specification.md

 All data describing a model should place in one root folder.
 The structure is as follows:

--   [. . .] - Root folder.
+-   [XXX]* - Root folder.

-	-  [. . . _body]* - Folder with vtk meshes - animation frames for the model mesh, where # is its number.
+	-  [XYZ_body]* - Folder with vtk meshes - animation frames for the model mesh, where # is its number.

-	- [. . . _simulation]* - Folder with dataflow simulation vtk files - animation frames for data simulation,, where # is its number.
+	- [ZXY_simulation]* - Folder with dataflow simulation vtk files - animation frames for data simulation,, where # is its number.

 	- [ModelInfo.txt]* - info file with the name of a model, and names of optional thumbnails,, where # is its number.

 Each folder should have a unique name within root directory.
-*[name of the folder/file]. ". . ."  is a name chosen by the user.
+*[name of the folder/file].
+"XXX/XYZ/ZXY"  is a name chosen by the user.

 ## Data files general specification